Enhancing multimodal cooperation via sample-level modality valuation: Experiment

-In multi-modal learning, besides simple fusion methods, various cross-modal interaction modules are proposed to improve the integration of different modalities.
-Here we first combine our sample-level and modality-level methods with two intermediate fusion, CentralNet~\cite{vielzeuf2018centralnet} and MMTM~\cite{joze2020mmtm}, to evaluate their effectiveness under these cross-modal interaction scenarios.
-To be fair, ResNet-18 is also used as the uni-modal backbone.
-Based on Table~\ref{tab:interaction}, these cross-modal interaction modules indeed improve the model performance, compared with Concatenation baseline.
+As stated before, different from most existing imbalanced multimodal learning methods, our methods are not limited to simple fusion strategies.
+Here we first combine our sample-level and modality-level methods with two intermediate fusion methods, CentralNet~\cite{vielzeuf2018centralnet} and MMTM~\cite{joze2020mmtm}, to evaluate their effectiveness under these cross-modal interaction scenarios.
+Based on the results in Table~\ref{tab:interaction}, these cross-modal interaction modules indeed improve the model performance, compared with Concatenation baseline.
 This phenomenon demonstrates that the cross-modal interaction could implicitly deepen the cooperation between modalities by helping one modality make adjustments according to the feedback from others.
-Concretely, CentralNet fused the uni-modal feature of intermediate layer via a learned weighted sum, and MMTM activates the intermediate features of one modality with the guidance of others via the squeeze and excitation module, which can be regarded as self-attention on channels.

-In addition, both our sample-level and modality-level strategies are able to be applied to these more complex scenarios with cross-modal interaction, bringing performance improvement.
-One additional observation is that although the architecture limits model performance, our method applied to simple Concatenation fusion method could even have comparable results with more complex model designs, indicating it is simple-yet-effective.
-In addition, to qualitatively observe the quality of uni-modal representations, we visualize the feature distribution of overall low-contributing modality encoder on the Kinetics Sounds dataset (\emph{i.e.,} the visual modality).
+In addition, our methods can be well applied to these more complex scenarios with cross-modal interaction, bringing performance improvement.
+One additional observation is that although the architecture limits model performance, our methods applied to the simple Concatenation fusion method could even have comparable results with more complex model designs, indicating it is simple-yet-effective.
+Furthermore, to qualitatively observe the quality of uni-modal representations, we visualize the feature distribution of overall low-contributing modality encoder on the Kinetics Sounds dataset (\emph{i.e.,} the visual modality).
 Results in Figure~\ref{fig:tsne} illustrate that the feature distribution is more discriminative in terms of action categories with cross-modal interaction, and this discriminative distribution can go a step further after being equipped with our methods.